 What Is Partial Routing?

 In most circumstances, you won't want to display the container pages within your Url.
-In these circumstances, putting content like this within your website hierarchy isn't ideal.
-A better approach would be to create a folder that lived outside of your website hierarchy and then implement some sort of solution to make the Url for each blog post to look like they all lived in the same place
+A better approach would be to create a folder that lived outside of your website hierarchy and then implement some sort of solution so the Url for each blog post still looks like they all live under the main blog section

-Ok, so the hint is sort of in the title.. how we deal with these situations is via a special type of routing provider that Episerver gives us out the box called the Partial Router.
-When you use a partial router, when your website first loads, you can tell Episerver that for any requests of a certain page, use a custom routing solution that you define in code.
+To deal with these situations in Episerver you can use a special type of routing provider that Episerver provides called the Partial Router.
+When you use a partial router, when your website first loads, you can tell Episerver that for any requests of a certain URL, use a custom routing solution that you define in code.
 Say you have a blog homepage called blog.
 You could tell Episerver that any request for blog (or any of its child pages) to use a custom router.
-In your custom router, you can then get the remaining part of the Url.
+In your custom router, you can then get the remaining segments in the Url and then reroute them to something different.
 In the example below that would be 'blog-post-1':

 After you have this identified, you can then use whatever code you want to get the pages data, whether that be in the Episerver database or somewhere else.
-After you get your data you can pass it back into the pipeline and let a relevant MVC controller match the request and display a view.
-Using this approach means you can return pages/views for URLs that don't exist in the page tree, which allows you a lot of power to do some pretty cool things, like display a web page for content that doesn't even live in Episerver!!!
+After you get your data you can pass it back into the ASP.NET request pipeline and then trigger a controller to render the UI.
+Using this approach means you can return pages/views for URLs that don't exist in the page tree.
+This allows you a lot of power to do some pretty cool things, like displaying a web page for content that doesn't even live in Episerver!!!
 Compare this to the old webform days and it's a massive improvement from several years ago.